Afrin District

-Afrin District (منطقة عفرين, Kurdish: Herêma Efrînê) is a district of Aleppo Governorate in northern Syria.
+Afrin District (منطقة عفرين, Kurdish: Navçeya Efrînê) is a district of Aleppo Governorate in northern Syria.
 The administrative centre is the city of Afrin.
 At the 2004 census, the district had a population of 172,095.

 Afrin District fell under the control of the People's Protection Units (YPG) around 2012 and an "Afrin Canton" was declared in 2014, followed by an "Afrin Region" in 2017.
 During Operation Olive Branch, the entire district was captured by Turkey and its allies.

 History

 The area around Afrin developed as the center of a distinctive Sufi Kurdish tradition.
 In modern post-independence Syria, the Kurdish society of the district was subject to heavy-handed Arabization policies by the Damascus government.

 Syrian civil war

 In the course of the Syrian civil war, Damascus government forces pulled back from the district in spring 2012 to give way to the People's Protection Units (YPG) and autonomous self-government under the Autonomous Administration of North and East Syria, which was formally declared on 29 January 2014.
 Until 2018, violence in Afrin was minor, involving artillery shelling by Jabhat al-Nusra as well as by Turkey.